Valentin Pavlov

 As Prime Minister Pavlov initiated the 1991 Soviet monetary reform, commonly referred to as the Pavlov reform, in early 1991.
-Early on he told the media that the reform was initiated to halt the flow of Soviet roubles transported to the Soviet Union from abroad.
+Early on he told the media that the reform was initiated to halt the flow of Soviet rubles transported to the Soviet Union from abroad.
 Although ridiculed at the time, the statement was later proven to be true.
 In June the same year, Pavlov called for a transfer of power from the President of the Soviet Union to the Prime Minister and the Cabinet of Ministers.
 When that failed, he joined a plot to oust Gorbachev.
 In August, he participated in the 1991 Soviet coup d'état attempt, which tried to prevent the disintegration of the Soviet Union.
 Pavlov was arrested for his involvement in the coup and went on to work in the banking sector in post-Soviet Russia.
-He is seen by some as the last legitimate Soviet head of government since his successor, Ivan Silayev, was appointed by the Russian Soviet Federative Socialist Republic in breach of what his opponents consider to be Soviet constitutional principles.
+He can be seen as the last legitimate Soviet head of government since his successor, Ivan Silayev, was appointed by the Russian Soviet Federative Socialist Republic in breach of what were the Soviet constitutional principles.